ecoshub/jin/README.md

 ### Iteration Tools

-Iteration tools provide functions for access each key-value pair or each values of an array
+Iteration tools provide functions for access each key-value pair or each value of an array

 Let's look at `IterateArray()` function.
 ```go